Bost Airport

 Bost Airport (د بوست هوايي ډګر; IATA: BST, ICAO: OABT) is an airport serving Lashkargah, a city in Helmand Province in Afghanistan.
 It is located on the east bank of the Helmand River, 5 mi north of its junction with the Arghandab River.
 It is also 75 mi west of Kandahar.

 History

 The airport was established in 1957 with the assistance of the United States.

 In 2008, a large project commenced to rehabilitate the current airport as well as to create an industrial and agricultural park.
 The overall budget of this project was US$52 million donated by USAID.

 On 4 June 2009, the new runway and terminal were inaugurated by a delegation of high-ranking government officials and the ambassadors of the US and the UK.
 The new asphalt runway is 2,300m long and 43m wide which makes it the third longest runway in Afghanistan.

-Airlines and Destinations
+Former airlines and destinations

 Facilities

 The airport stands at an elevation of 2540 ft above mean sea level.
 It has one runway, designated 01/19, with an asphalt surface measuring 7549 × 100 ft.
 The runway previously had a gravel surface measuring 6233 × 150 ft.